decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 - In _Basic_ and _Interactive_ scenes, you create the logic of your scene by editing the _Scene.tsx_ file.
 - In _Remote_ scenes, you create the logic of your scene by editing the _RemoteScene.tsx_ file and the _State.tsx_.
-- In _Static_ scenes, you create the content of your scene in the _scene.xm_ file.
+- In _Static_ scenes, you create the content of your scene in the _scene.xml_ file.

 See [scene content guide]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-21-scene-content-guide %}) for simple instructions about adding content to your scene.

+## Publish your scene

 Once you're done creating the scene and want to upload it to your LAND, see [publishing]({{ site.baseurl }}{% post_url /documentation/building-scenes/2018-01-07-publishing %}).